fable-compiler/fable-react/docs/server-side-rendering.md

 ```

-### 3. Add placeholder for components cannot been rendered on the serve side, like js native components.
+### 3. Add a placeholder for components that cannot been rendered on the server side, like js native components.

-In `Fable.Helpers.Isomorphic` we also implemented a help funciton to render a placeholder element for components that cannot been rendered on the server side, this function will also help [React.hydrate](https://reactjs.org/docs/react-dom.html#hydrate) to understand the differences between htmls rendered by client and server, so React won't treat it as a mistake and warn about it.
+In `Fable.Helpers.Isomorphic` we also implemented a help function to render a placeholder element for components that cannot been rendered on the server side, this function will also help [React.hydrate](https://reactjs.org/docs/react-dom.html#hydrate) to understand the differences between htmls rendered by client and server, so React won't treat it as a mistake and warn about it.

 ```diff
 open Fable.Core